amacd31/phildb/README.rst

 ACORN-SAT
 ---------

-Located in examples/acorn-sat this example demonstrates loading minimum and maximum daily temperature records for 112 stations around Australia.
+`ACORN-SAT Example.ipynb <https://github.com/amacd31/phildb/blob/dev/examples/acorn-sat/ACORN-SAT%20Example.ipynb>`_ located in examples/acorn-sat demonstrates loading minimum
+and maximum daily temperature records for 112 stations around Australia.

 The dataset used in this example is the Australian Climate Observations